MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 1. To run the application, press **Ctrl+F5** or go to the **Debug** menu and choose **Start Without Debugging**.
 If you get a pop-up that says **This project is out of date**, you may select **Do not show this dialog again**, and then choose **Yes** to build your application.
 You should see a console window appear that displays the text specified in the code.

    :::image type="complex" source="./media/calculator-first-launch.gif" alt-text="Short video of running the calculator app.":::
    Short video showing Debug > Start without debugging.
-A dialog asks whether to build because the project is out of date.
-The checkbox for Do not show this dialog again is selected.
-Yes is selected to build the project, the calculator project builds, and then launches in a Windows console window.
+A dialog is visible that asks whether to build because the project is out of date.
+The checkbox for 'Do not show this dialog again' is selected.
+'Yes' is selected to build the project, the calculator project builds, and then launches in a Windows console window.
    :::image-end:::

 1. Close the console window when you're done.